crypt0b0y/BLUETOOTH-DOS-ATTACK-SCRIPT/README.md

 ## Manual

-1. "Target addr" - addres of your target (Check info upper).
+1. "Target addr" - addres of your target (Check info above).
 2. "Packages size" - size of the packages, that will be sent to the target.
 600 is optimal.
 3. "Threads count" - number of threads, that will send packages to the target at the same time.
 Check the table below, to find optimal value.

-<p>According to my calculations, if ping bigger than 500ms, Bluetooh device will turn off / disconnect.</p>

 |  Packages size | Threads count| Ping, ms  | Distance, meters |
 |:--------------:|:-----: |:----------:|:---------------------:|